nealgravindra/wearables/README.md

 1. Incorporate more DL models for ECG based data, use fewer and fewer leads (starting from 12-lead ECG data)
 2.

+## References

+1. On the broad utility of activity monitoring: https://doi.org/10.1126/science.abc5096
+2.